3 Colorado teens charged with murder in rock-throwing death | KRDO

 Two other drivers suffered minor injuries, according to investigators.

-The office of Karol-Chik’s lawyer, Holly Gummerson, declined to comment.
-Messages left for Kwak’s lawyer, Emily Boehne, and Koenig’s lawyer, Tom Ward, were not immediately returned.
+The office of Karol-Chik’s lawyer, Holly Gummerson, and Koenig’s lawyer, Tom Ward, declined to comment.
+A messages left for Kwak’s lawyer, Emily Boehne, was not immediately returned.
 During a brief afternoon court hearing, the lawyers all declined to have the charges read.

 According to the Jefferson County Sheriff’s Office, Bartell was talking on the phone with a friend when she was hit by the rock on April 19.
 After the call went silent, the friend tracked Bartell’s location with a phone app and found the woman dead in her car, which had crashed into a field.